RobTrew/prelude-applescript/AS Prelude MD/ap (   ).md

 on ap(mf, mx)
     if class of mx is list then
         apList(mf, mx)
-    else if class of mf is record then set ks to keys(mf)
-        if ks contains "type" then
+    else if class of mf is record and ¬ keys(mf) contains "type" then
-            set t to type of mx
+        set t to type of mf
         if "Either" = t then
-                apEither(mf, mx)
+            apLR(mf, mx)
         else if "Maybe" = t then
+            apMay(mf, mx)
+        else if "Node" = t then
-                apMaybe(mf, mx)
+            apTree(mf, mx)
         else if "Tuple" = t then
             apTuple(mf, mx)
-            else if "Node" = t then
-                apTree(mf, mx)
-            else
-                missing value
-            end if
         else
             missing value
         end if